coq/coq/doc/plugin_tutorial/README.md

 ===========================
   # Working environment

-  In addition to installing OCaml and Coq, it can help to install several tools for development.
+  In addition to installing OCaml and Coq, you need to make sure that you also have the development headers for Coq, because you will need them to compile extensions.
+How you want to install them may depend on how you installed Coq.
+If you installed Coq from a package manager, they may be a seperate package which contains the development headers (for example, in Ubuntu they are contained in the package `libcoq-ocaml-dev`).
+It can help to install several tools for development.

   ## Tuareg and Merlin